I’d be happy to provide an estimate once we’ve determined precisely what’s gone wrong and why.

 Pretenders

 So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
-Simple: they want or need the business and they’re prepared to guess and potentially mislead people to secure it.
+Simple: they want or need the business and they’re prepared to potentially mislead people to secure it.

 When you have a repairable amplifier, the last thing you want is to end up with a ruined one.
 Take this beautiful Gryphon DM-100 class-A amplifier for example.
 Sadly, this lovely amplifier visited all the wrong people before I finally saw it and by then it was unfortunately too late.